lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 * `models_data` - for sending data to the applications
 * `models_models` - for sending machine learning model updates, used for scoring the data

-The model and data "provider" application, the `client` nested SBT project, will create an embedded Kafka server and the required topics.
+An application called the `client` pumps data into these topics.
+It corresponds to the `client` SBT subproject.
+It creates an embedded Kafka server and the required topics.
 As a result, it has to be started before running any of the other services.

 ### Project Overview